The number one question we are asked: How do I get more juice yield out of my machine?

 The entire Pulse Press Program cycle, including shredding, takes about 5 minutes.

-You can actually triple your yield in the same amount of time as manual with the automated press cycle.
+You can actually triple your juice yield in the same amount of time as manual with the automated press cycle.

 But wait- there’s a bonus too!
 Because the press cycle is automated – the press operator is free to perform other tasks while the press is running.
 No more standing and observing or even manually handling the press process.